 Compassion Fatigue Vs. Burnout

-In many cases, it isn’t uncommon for someone to suffer from both compassion fatigue and burnout.
-In fact, both conditions share multiple characteristics, such as:
+In many cases, it isn’t uncommon for someone to simultaneously suffer compassion fatigue and burnout.
+Both conditions share multiple characteristics, such as:

 - Emotional, mental, and physical fatigue